-This section is the proclamation of what was inferred from the previous lines, which cements the concepts for the reader to embrace.
+This section of There Is But One May In The Year is the proclamation of what was inferred from the previous lines, which cements the concepts for the reader to embrace.
 No matter how “chill” the month of “May” seems, it still comes with the worthwhile factors of “flowers.”
 What this entails in regard to life is that no matter what comes—even if it is little “sun” and many “showers”—there are still positive elements to concentrate on that make life something to embrace.
 Despite the “wind and dew,” “night” leads to “day,” and reasons exist that make the “wet and cold” beautiful.

 Once more, then, Rossetti has brought us back to basic concepts of life to pair them with the confusion of “May.”
 The highs and lows of life might intermingle, but it is still worth embracing before “the year,” or life, is “old” and forgotten.
 We go through good moments and bad ones, but life can still be beautiful—and we can become remarkable through the right struggles.

 Christina Rossetti was a Victorian poet, and she remains one of the most known poets of this time.
 She experienced a pleasant childhood and writing acknowledgment during her life before she passed away in 1894 after struggling with cancer.